italia/developers.italia.it/_pages/en/reuse/acquisition.md

     url: /en/reuse/publication
 ---

-When acquiring software it is necessary to run a comparative evaluation following the process described by the [Guidelines]({{ site.url_lineeguidariuso }}).
+When acquiring software, public entities shall run a comparative evaluation following the process described by the [Guidelines]({{ site.url_lineeguidariuso }}).

 Such a process privileges open source software (in reuse or third party one)